alan-turing-institute/MLJRegistry.jl/README.md

 ### How to register a package

-For now, new packages can be registered by creating an issue on this repo
+For now, new packages can be registered by creating an issue on this repository.